 Like any normal human being, I love chocolate.
-I’ve mentioned before that if I had money to throw away, I would TOTALLY spend it all on chocolate and just eat it without any reservations.
+If I had money to throw away, I would TOTALLY spend it all on chocolate and just eat it without any reservations.

 The most nutritionally superior chocolates are the ones that are the least processed.
-Think: those stupidly expensive $12 a pop micro sized chocolate bars that you see at Whole Foods.
-I lust after those bad boys but there’s no way I can afford the regular consumption of such yum-yum goodness.
+Think: those absurdly expensive $12 micro sized chocolate bars that you see at Whole Foods.
+I lust after those chocolates but there’s no way I, or most people, can afford the regular consumption of such goodness.
 Fortunately, there are alternatives.

-You can get organic raw cacao powder online, mix it with organic coconut oil or cacao butter, and add a sweetener of your choice (I like coconut sugar), put it in the fridge and voila!
+You can get cacao powder online, mix it with coconut oil or cacao butter, and add a sweetener of your choice (I like coconut sugar), put it in the fridge and voila!
 You have a really smooth and healthy chocolate at your disposal for much much less than those micro bars at Whole Foods.
-Did I mention that the fats from the coconut oil are freaking awesome for you?
-I didn’t?
-Well now you know!

 Anyways, let’s get to it.